 We are extremely excited to offer our community the latest in canine rehabilitation therapy!

-At Pet Fit we believe that rehabilitation therapy is a collaborative effort between the pet, his or her owner, the referring veterinarian, and the rehabilitation practitioner.
+At Pet Fit we believe that rehabilitative therapy is a collaborative effort between the pet, their owner, the referring veterinarian, and the rehabilitation practitioner.

-We do our treatments as an outpatient basis, but sometimes we do keep them for few hours.
-For that reason, we do recommend that all patients that you refer to us have all the vaccinations up to date.
+We do our treatments on an outpatient basis, but sometimes we keep them for a few hours.
+For that reason, we recommend that all patients that are referred to us have all vaccinations up to date.